7UKECREAT0R/MCCompiledSource/Writerside/topics/Metaprogramming.md

 }
 ```

-> When you want to iterate over a JSON array, make sure to dereference the preprocessor variable, or you'll end up
+> When you want to iterate over a JSON array, make sure to dereference the preprocessor variable (`$`), or you'll end up
-> iterating the preprocessor variable's elements *instead* of the array's elements.
+> iterating the preprocessor variable's elements instead.
-> {style="warning"}
+>
+> Think of it like this; all preprocessor variables *are* arrays and can contain as many items as you'd like.
+It's just that
+> the ones you usually use only contain one item.
+> So if you `$iterate` over a PPV's name alone, you iterate over its elements.
+> If you dereference it, you'll iterate over the element it contains.
+{style="warning" title="If you've got a JSON array..."}

 Without doing anything else, you now have five functions available, each with the correct code inside: